COINBreakdown RiskWeekly chartW chartPublished 11 May 2026

 What would confirm the idea

-The cleanest confirmation would be COIN holding above $140, building a higher weekly low, and then reclaiming the $200–$220 zone with stronger participation.
+The cleanest confirmation would be COIN holding the weekly MA200 area and building a higher weekly base above it.

 What would weaken the idea